-On the day before your exam, you should be adequately prepared: not cramming at the last minute with a full study guide.
-After spending hundreds of hours studying for the CMA Exam, this day needs to be low key and include a light review.
-Look over your notes, summary sheets, or notecards for a couple hours.
+On the day before your CMA test, you should be adequately prepared: not cramming at the last minute with a full study guide.
+After spending hundreds of hours studying for the CMA Exam, exam day needs to be low key and include only light review.
+Look over your CMA exam review notes, summary sheets, or audio lectures for a few hours.

 [bctt tweet=”If you got a question wrong, you may start to doubt yourself and spiral into full on panic mode—don’t do this!” username=””]

-Make sure you relax and mentally prepare yourself for the next day.
+Ultimately, you should make sure you’re relaxed and mentally prepared for the next day.
 You’ve studied all you can and the best thing you can do for yourself now is to unwind and get a good night’s rest.
-You should sleep a normal amount of time—sleeping too much could make you groggy and too little sleep would affect your ability to recall information.
+If you followed your CMA prep course or CMA exam prep study planner all the way through, you should be in excellent shape!

 Getting to the Test Center

 Rise and shine, it’s test day!
 Eat a hearty breakfast and head out to your testing center.
 CMA Exams are administered through Prometric centers that can be found throughout the world.
 You can locate your closest testing center here.

 You are going to want to arrive at least 30 minutes early to your exam to ensure you have enough time to go through all the check in procedures.
-I even recommend driving to your testing center before your exam so you know how to get there and how long it will take.
+I even recommend that all CMA candidates drive to their testing center before exam day.
+This way, you’ll know how to get there and how long it will take.